 Dr Touzell then completed two additional years of training with England's Oxford University Hospitals and the North Bristol Trusts in both trauma and foot and ankle surgery.
 She is particularly interested in arthroscopic hindfoot surgery and minimally invasive techniques for deformity correction of the lower limb.
 She has presented at international meetings and authored several peer-reviewed papers.

 Dr Touzell is a member of the Royal Australasian College of Surgeons and the Australian Orthopaedic Association, the only professional bodies for governing and training orthopaedic surgeons in Australia.
-She is an elected member of the Victorian branch committee of the Royal Australasian College of Surgeons and is involved in teaching, training and clinical governance of the Australian health system, including surgical outcomes.
-She is also has a statutory appointment with the Australian Health Practitioner Regulation Agency (AHPRA) which requires comment and assessment of AHPRA complaints.
+She is director of training in orthopaedic surgery at Frankston public hospital and she also has a statutory appointment with the Australian Health Practitioner Regulation Agency (AHPRA) which requires comment and assessment of AHPRA complaints.
 She is passionate about encouraging junior doctors to pursue a career in surgery and is actively involved in the teaching and training of surgical trainees at Peninsula Health and in particular is a strong advocate the role of mentorship in surgery.